amastigote/amastigote-browser-ext/README.md

 - Firefox 54.0 or higher(lower?) version is required.
 - Current version is not published, so you have to install without verification.
 ```
-a) Download ZIP
+a) Download and unzip the ZIP file
+b) Compress amastigote-browser-ext-master/ as {whatever}.zip (make sure the ZIP file directly contains several extension files instead of a directory)
 b) Visit 'about:config'
 c) Double click 'xpinstall.signatures.required' to set it to false
 d) Visit 'about:addons'
-e) Choose the downloaded ZIP in 'Install Addon From File'
+e) Choose {whatever}.zip in 'Install Addon From File'
 ```

 ## Debug